 What causes tooth loss in adults?

-In addition to good oral hygiene habits, you’ll want to schedule regular exams and cleanings with Dr. Klym where he can assess your oral health and ensure your teeth and gums are in excellent condition.
-During these visits, he’ll also notify you of any areas of concern so we perform any necessary treatments before they require more invasive procedures.
+In addition to good oral hygiene habits, it’s essential to schedule biannual dental exams and cleanings at our Petoskey office.
+Dr. Klym will assess your oral health and ensure your teeth and gums are in excellent condition.

 What's the best option for replacing missing teeth?

-Dental implants are affixed to your jawbone during a surgical procedure, providing unmatched stability and longevity.
+Dental implants are affixed directly to your jawbone, providing unmatched stability and longevity.
 Once they’re in place, your implants will look and feel just like your natural teeth.
 If you’re missing more than one tooth, we also offer implant-supported bridges and dentures.